Computational genome and epigenome research

 View all research

-The genome is often hailed as the blueprint of life, but the precise way this blueprint maps into different cell identities remains largely unknown.
-Both genome and epigenome play a pivotal role in orchestrating this mapping through the...
+The genome is often described as the blueprint of life, yet the mechanisms by which this blueprint gives rise to distinct cell identities remain incompletely understood.
+The genome and epigenome jointly orchestrate this process through the precise regulation...

 Structure-function Relationship of Noncoding RNAs